 Amsterdam Stock Exchange is considered as the oldest stock exchange in the world.

-Stock Exchange (also called Stock Market or Share Market) is one of the important constituents of Capital market
+Stock Exchange (also called Stock Market or Share Market) is one of the important constituents of Capital market oldest stock exchange in India.

 Stock exchange is an organized market for buying and selling corporate and other securities.